 Fexofenadine recently received a green light and soon will be available over the counter without a prescription.
 Until now, fexofenadine was a prescription-only medication.
-The Government recently announced the reclassification of fexofenadine 120mg, which will be available as General sale Medication (GSL), sold as branded products – Allevia 120mg tablets.
+The Government recently announced the reclassification of fexofenadine 120mg, which will be available as General Sales List Medication (GSL), sold as branded products: Allevia 120mg tablets.

 Summary of the post:

-Fexofenadine over the counter will be available as a branded product – Allevia 120mg tablets (each tablet contain 120mg of fexofenadine hydrochloride).
-Allevia tablets will be licensed as General Sale Item (GSL), which means it will be available over the counter in shops and supermarkets and not only in pharmacies.
+Fexofenadine over the counter will be available as a branded product – Allevia 120mg tablets (each tablet contain 120mg of Fexofenadine Hydrochloride).
+Allevia tablets will be licensed as General Sale List Item (GSL), which means it will be available over the counter in shops and supermarkets and not only in pharmacies.

-People who take indigestion remedies, which contain aluminium or magnesium should leave 2 hours between taking Allevia tablets.
+People who take indigestion remedies, which contain aluminum or magnesium should leave 2 hours between taking Allevia tablets.

 An older people who have liver or kidneys problems or individuals who have a history of heart disease should speak to their doctor or a pharmacist before taking fexofenadine over the counter.

 Pregnant or breastfeeding women who want to take Allevia tables should speak to their GP before taking this medicine.
 Most manufactures of other antihistamines available in pharmacies and shops advice to avoid taking antihistamines during pregnancy.
 Regarding the use of Fexofenadine in pregnancy, there were only 13 serious cases reported in the last 20 years.